huynhnhathao/huynhnhathao/README.md

 -->

 - 🔭 I’m currently an undergraduate student, my major is data science.
-- 🌱 I study machine learning, probability and linear algebra.
+- 🌱 I am studying machine learning, probability and linear algebra.
 - 📫 How to reach me: https://www.linkedin.com/in/haosleeper/
 ---